smartwinnr/site-smartwinnr/site/content/post/accelerate-sales.md

 Gartner, in its report on _‘Gamification 2020: What Is the Future of Gamification’_ says:

-> Gamification is a tool to design behaviors, develop skills and enable innovation.
+> <a href="https://smartwinnr.com/post/psychology-of-sales-gamification/" target="_blank" class="ml-font20">Gamification</a>  is a tool to design behaviors, develop skills and enable innovation.
 Combined with other technologies and trends, gamification can cause major discontinuities in innovation, employee performance management, education, personal development and customer engagement.

 Gamification is the application of typical elements of game playing (e.g. scoring, competition with others, rules of play) to other areas of activity.
 One of the most notable applications of gamification is in engaging and motivating people to achieve their goals.